A look at some of the issues around abandonment on financial sites, and how longer forms can be made easier for users.

 On-site remarketing can also be used to offer to email users more information, or a link to complete forms at a later date.

-Forms can be as much about perception as anything.
+Application forms can be as much about perception as anything.
 Two forms asking for the same information can be made to seem more time-consuming depending on the design choices made in presenting them.

 The key is to make data entry as easy as possible, but also to be upfront with users about the time it will take to complete forms.